Mr-Richards/unwindtime/README.md

 - Alicia Trujillo
 - Tekraj Gurung

-They transformed the project into typescript, made the CSS a lot nicer and added new features and tests.
+The collaboators transformed the project into typescript, CSS a lot nicer and added new features and tests.

 ## Tech Stack
 TypeScript · React.js · NoSQL · Redux.js · Firebase